 Department policy directs that all written assignments (including, to a lesser extent, written exam responses) will be assessed at least partly on writing skills.
-Writing skills include not only surface correctness (grammar, punctuation, sentence structure, etc.) but also general clarity and
+Writing skills include not only surface correctness (grammar, punctuation, sentence structure, etc.) but also general clarity and organization.
+Sources used in research papers must be properly documented.
+If you need help with

-Grading and Grade Scale of the Department of Communication, Media and Film All grades are reported as letter grades.
+Grading and Grade Scale of the Department of Communication, Media and Film